Geography, Geology and the Environment

 There will be additional costs in terms of living expenses, travel and insurance related with the placement if you choose to undertake your research project with an overseas host institution.
 The amount required will be dependent on the cost of living associated with certain countries.

-UK Students choosing a placement research project in an EU member state will be eligible for ERASMUS support.
+UK Students choosing a placement research project in an EU member state are currently eligible for ERASMUS+ support.

-European placements will be eligible for ERASMUS funding.
+European placements are currently eligible for ERASMUS funding.